johanbeauce/saint-patricks-kata/src/main/java/com/beauce/kata/beerorder/solution/readme.md

 }
 ```
 ## Step 4: Modify isOverBudget method
-Change the test `shouldDetectOverBudgetOrders`, the `isOverBudget` method will take a `BeerOrders` object and a budget.
+Change the test `shouldDetectOverBudgetOrders` and `shouldNotDetectOverBudgetOrders`, the `isOverBudget` method should take a `BeerOrders object and a budget.
 ```java
 @Test
 void shouldDetectOverBudgetOrders() {